 Several factors combine in this installation so that the overvoltage protection has not been triggered and is not expected to be a significant problem.
 The first is that the site is within a few kilometers of a utility generating station.
-The utility provides a voltage controlled bus so that utility source bus voltages are restored to near nominal within the generator voltage regulator operating time of a load upset.
+The utility provides a voltage controlled bus so that utility source bus voltages are restored to near nominal within the generator voltage regulator operating time for a sudden load drop.
 This ensures that the impact on other customers and utility line equipment will be minimal.